Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Introduction

-The works mentioned previously agree on the potential feasibility of using PEH to supply electrical power to electronics commonly used for structural health monitoring in bridges.
-In \cite{karimi2016experimental}, the reported RMS voltage is between 0.4-8.0 mV.
+Studies in the literature agree on the potential feasibility of using PEH to supply electrical power to electronics commonly used for structural health monitoring of bridges.
+In the work of Karimi el al. \cite{karimi2016experimental}, the reported root mean square voltage is between 0.4-8.0 mV.
 The study indicates that the voltage is almost proportional to the speed increment of the vehicle.
-In \cite{peigney2013piezoelectric} it is reported that for the peak intensity of traffic, the power reaches 0.03 mW with a voltage between 1.8 and 3.6 V, indicating that it is enough to supply wireless health monitoring nodes with a low duty cycle.
-In \cite{zhang2018experimental}, the higher device's efficiency was achieved when it was installed in the middle of the bridge.
-The PEHs harvested 579 $\mu$J energy each time.
-In \cite{song2019finite}, the RMS value of the output voltage varies between 0.5–205 V among all the sceneries of bridge vibrations.
-The energy varies between 8.0-462 $\mu$J. In the most favourable case, the authors indicate that the energy scavenged by one PEH is enough to power a wireless intelligent sensor and actuator network node.
-In \cite{romero2021energy}, the generated energy from a time window of three and a half hours and twenty train passages is 3.6 mJ.
-The authors suggest storing the produced energy and using it in intermittent measurement operations.
-However, the design process has not been addressed in-depth in the mentioned research.
-In general, design is limited to synchronising the resonant frequency of the device with one of the natural frequencies of the bridge.
-However, as previously discussed in other studies \cite{savarimuthu2018design, hosseini2016shape, peralta2020parametric, hurtado2022shape}, the shape of the device has a high impact on its performance.
-Therefore, proposing an optimisation framework to improve efficiency can contribute to its widespread use.
+Peigney and Siegert \cite{peigney2013piezoelectric} reported that for the peak intensity of traffic, the power reaches 0.03 mW with a voltage between 1.8 and 3.6 V, indicating that it is enough to supply wireless health monitoring nodes with a low duty cycle.
+In the work of Zhang et al. \cite{zhang2018experimental}, the higher device's efficiency was achieved when it was installed in the middle of the bridge.
+The PEHs harvested around 579 $\mu$J energy each time a vehicle passed over the bridge.
+In the research by Song \cite{song2019finite}, the root mean square value of the output voltage varies in the interval 0.5–205 V among all the scenarios of bridge vibrations.
+The energy varies in the interval 8.0-462 $\mu$J. The authors indicate, that in the most favourable case, the energy scavenged by one PEH is enough to power a wireless intelligent sensor and an actuator network node.
+Romera et al. \cite{romero2021energy} report that the energy generated from a time window of three and a half hours and twenty train passages is 3.6 mJ.